 3. Fujifilm Instax Mini 11

 Digital cameras are convenient, but instant cameras could be a much funner alternative.
-The Fujifilm Instax Mini 11 is one of the best cameras for kids due to its ability to materialize images right after they have been shot.
+The Fujifilm Instax Mini 11 is one of the best cameras for kids due to its ability to materialize images right after being shot.
 Our only complaint is buying paper for printing can get expensive.
 It’s super easy to use, though.
-And since it has auto exposure your kid won’t have to learn all the technicalities to use this camera.
+And since it has auto exposure, your kid won’t have to learn all the technicalities to use this camera.
 He/she could always start by focusing on composition.

 5. Polaroid Now i-Type Instant Camera

 Polaroid holds a special spot in the photo industry.
 The company was the first to commercialize user-friendly instant cameras, changing the way we look at photography forever.
 Polaroid keeps producing instant cameras, and the Now i-Type model stays true to its roots with a classic design.
 But don’t mistake this for an old camera.
 The Polaroid Now i-Type has a built-in rechargeable battery, a powerful flash, and a good lens.
 It also comes with modern technology like autofocus and double exposure.
 This model is compatible with both i-Type and 600 film, making it that much more versatile.

 If you want something a bit cuter and more portable, also take a look at the Polaroid Go.
 It’s a tiny instant camera!

 6. GoPro Hero 7 Black

 The GoPro Hero 7 Black could be the best camera for kids you can find.
 It’s small, portable, has superb image/video quality, features a rugged/waterproof construction, and doesn’t cost an arm and a leg.

 This will be great for casual 12MP photos and 4K videos.
 A built-in touchscreen makes it easy to frame and preview photos.
 GoPro is trusted by the industry, making this an option you won’t regret.